 - What sense of purpose / mission / duty guides you in your life?

-What are your thoughts on Race and Ethnicity?
+What are your thoughts on Race and Ethnicity? (~40 min)

-- In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?
+- What was most meaningful / valuable to you in this Living Room Conversation?

-- What new understanding or common ground did you find within this topic?
+- What learning, new understanding or common ground was found on the topic?

-- Has this conversation changed your perception of anyone in this group, including yourself?
+- How has this conversation changed your perception of anyone in this group, including yourself?